-On November 30, 2018, the Istanbul 25th Heavy Penal Court sentenced Mimar Sinan University of Fine Arts (MSGSÜ) research assistant Onur Baysal to one year and three months imprisonment on charges of “propagandizing for a terrorist organization.”
-The charge is in apparent retaliation for the scholar’s endorsement of a petition criticizing state and military actions in the mainly Kurdish southeastern part of the country.
+On April 1, 2019, the Istanbul 36th Heavy Penal Court sentenced academic Saadet Sorgunlu to fifteen months in prison on a charge of “propagandizing for a terrorist organization.”
+The charge is in apparent retaliation for the scholar’s endorsement of a petition criticizing state and military actions in predominantly Kurdish areas of southeast Turkey.

 The petition, organized by a group known as “Academics for Peace,” was issued in January 2016 and initially signed by 1,128 scholars from 89 Turkish universities, as well as more than 300 scholars from outside the country.
 The petition demanded an end to fighting between Turkish forces and members of the Kurdistan Workers’ Party, accused the government of the “deliberate massacre and deportation” of civilians, and called on the government to allow independent observers into the region, end curfews, and renew peace efforts.